The Ultimate Guide to Including Sola Wood Flowers in Your Wedding

 One serious issue with using real flowers in a wedding is the drooping and wilting that inevitably happens when flowers are out of water for an extended period of time, especially during the heat of the summer.

 With wood flowers, you won’t have to worry about keeping your bouquet in water when you’re not holding it or flowers losing their petals from the heat of the day.

 Sola flowers are made from the wooden root of a sustainable plant, so you don’t have to worry about contributing to any extra waste or other unsustainable practices when it comes to your wedding floral decor!

-And to keep from creating more waste myself, I often reuse packaging materials and boxes from when I make my own purchases.
-You can rest assured that I’m doing my absolute best when it comes to staying eco-friendly, too!
+In order to keep from creating more waste myself, I do things like reuse packaging materials and boxes from when I make my own purchases, save pieces of stems that I snip off to use in other arrangements later, etc. You can rest assured that I’m doing my absolute best when it comes to staying eco-friendly, too!

 You can keep your wood flowers forever.